 All the summer flowers are not available in Dhaka owing to the scarcity of free space.
 Yet a visit to Ramna Park, Dhaka University campus, Chandrima Udyan, the street beside Jatiya Sangsad Bhaban, Baldha Garden in Old Dhaka and Botanical Garden in Mirpur would make anyone pleased as different types of summer flowers have already bloomed there.

 For the past few years, Krishnachuras in Dhaka have been showing a late bloom - after the first few swathes of rain in monsoon.
 Following that trend, all the soothing flowers have blossomed after the last couple of days’ rain to captivate city dwellers.

-The bloom is still young at Dhaka University, the road beside National Parliament and Chandrima Udyan, but the beauty of the flowers wouldn’t fail to mesmerise anyone.
+The bloom is still young at Dhaka University, the road by the Jatiya Sangsad Bhaban and Chandrima Udyan, but the beauty of the flowers would not fail to fascinate anyone.

 Seen thus, it is like a precisely beautiful composition.
-Sonalu flowers are available near the Osmani Memorial Auditorium and in National Parliament area in the capital.
+Sonalu flowers are available near the Osmani Memorial Auditorium and in Jatiya Sangsad Bhaban area in the capital.